QQrex/PyCitySchools/README.md

 >
 >Line 18 - Looking at student_data_df column "student_name we are replacing all values from our prefixes and suffix list with blank.

 Now we will remove all grade scores from THS ninth graders in our DataFrame.
-To accompish this we will will use np.nan.
+To accomplish this we use np.nan.
 ![numpyNaN](https://github.com/QQrex/School_District_Analysis/blob/main/Resources/import%20numpy%2C%20replace%20THS9%20with%20NaN.PNG)
 >Cell 1 - Importing numpy
 >